 An in-depth advanced study of anatomical terms and concepts is necessary; a study list is provided below.

-The DVD "Dissection of the Brain" and Spinal Cord is great preparation for the Brain 2 class.
+1. The DVD "Dissection of the Brain" and Spinal Cord is a great preparation for the Brain 2 class.

 For this class, it is more important to know their 3-dimensional location and relationship with one another, than their classically described physiology.

-Reticular alarm system: median (raphe nuclei), medial and lateral columns, locus coeruleus, sulcus limitans, rhomboid fossa.
+- Reticular alarm system: median (raphe nuclei), medial and lateral columns, locus ceruleus, sulcus limitans, rhomboid fossa.

 Frontal and occipital forceps of the corpus callosum